rustls/rustls-native-certs/README.md

 This is supported on Windows, macOS and Linux:

+- On all platforms, the `SSL_CERT_FILE` environment variable is checked first.
+  If that's set, certificates are loaded from the path specified by that variable, or an error is returned if certificates cannot be loaded from the given path.
+  If it's not set, then the platform-specific certificate source is used.
 - On Windows, certificates are loaded from the system certificate store.
   The [`schannel`](https://github.com/steffengy/schannel-rs) crate is used to access the Windows certificate store APIs.